Facilitating a New Pharmacy Practice Model

 Convening a Work Group

-- Determine other extrinsic factors that foster unsafe working environments when delivering patient care not already identified by the Task Force on Workplace Safety and Well-Being; and
+Determine other extrinsic factors that foster unsafe working environments when delivering patient care not already identified by the Task Force on Workplace Safety and Well-Being.

 After careful review and consideration, the work group recommended that: